desktop/desktop/docs/process/releasing-updates.md

 _Make sure you move your application out of the Downloads folder and into the Applications folder for macOS or it won't auto-update_.

+### 6. Merge PR with changelog entries

+So that we keep the `changelog.json` up to date.
+Beta entries will be used for the upcoming production release.

 ### 6. Check Error Reporting

 If an error occurs during the release process, a needle will be reported to Central's [Haystack](https://haystack.githubapp.com/central).